JasonHJJin/etc/README.md

 ❗️

 This repository is for resume and portfolio purposes!
-THank you.
+Thank you.